 Those planning on making a living in High Springs should know that wages and cost of living have been very static, according to Payscale.
 The most popular positions of employment are Administrative Assistant, Cashier, and Office Manager.
 There are no large employers here, but you’ll be able to find plenty of large employers in nearby Gainesville.
 The average salary for a worker in High Springs is $46k a year, while the average hourly wage is $13.90.

 High Springs’ affordable cost of living, combined with proximity to Gainesville, makes for an enticing combination.
 Check out the latest listings for jobs in High Springs, FL here.

 GET CONNECTED TO A LOCAL REAL ESTATE PROFESSIONAL

 Moving to High Springs, FL Pros & Cons

 - Affordable housing

 - Consistent weather year-round

 - Wonderful attractions and parks

 - Sparse schooling options

 Ready to take that last step and start your journey to making High Springs your new home?
 Give 2 College Brothers a call!
-Our crew of highly-trained professional High Springs, FL movers will ensure your move is a stress-free process at affordable rates!
+Our crew of highly-trained professional High Springs movers will ensure your move is a stress-free process at affordable rates!
 Call now or fill out our online form for a free quote!